 Outside the of Doctor Who he maintained a busy career from the 1970s as a versatile illustrator working mainly in publishing.
 Late in 2016 Andrew and the entrepreneur and Doctor Who memorabilia expert Matthew Doe reformed the classic Who Dares Publishing imprint and The Doctor Omega Chronicles is their first venture back into the world of book publishing.

-Chris Thompson is an self taught artist from Belfast, specialising in Sci-fi, fantasy and adventure art.
+Chris Thompson is a self-taught artist from Belfast, specialising in Sci-fi, fantasy and adventure art.
 One of his many interests in design is the evolution a design can make over the years.
-By the time he came into the world there where six generations of Cyberman, three Enterprises, eighteen Godzillas and dozens of Batmobiles.
+By the time he came into the world there were six generations of Cyberman, three Enterprises, eighteen Godzillas and dozens of Batmobiles.
 He works as a freelance artist using 3D modelling on projects for companies such as Who Dares Publishing, Anderson Entertainment, Big Finish and DC Thomson.

 When Andrew Skilleter decided to develop the Doctor Omega Chronicles he approached Chris to design the Galopin time ship and Miss Midnite’s hand gun, now created as a model by Richard Ashton of Its An Ashton (visit Chris Thompson on Facebook).

 The Development of Doctor Omega